Switch-modder/dvcbs-reloaded/README.md

 # dvcbs-reloaded
 Anki/DDL Vector Custom Build Script

 This script is an update on the original dvcbs made by Wire.
-This updated version has support for DVT2 and 3 targets as well as fixing the broken download command.
+This updated version has support for DVT2 and 3 targets, adding prod building as well as fixing the broken download command.

 This is a bash script, so you have to run it in a Linux environment.